ForEvolve/Toc/README.md

 ### Obsolete projects

-* [.NET core helpers](https://github.com/ForEvolve/dotnetcore) - this project is getting revamped!
+* [.NET core helpers](https://github.com/ForEvolve/dotnetcore) - this project is getting revamped and has been moved to [ForEvolve .Net Core Framework](https://github.com/ForEvolve/ForEvolve-Framework).

 ## Other stuff